ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Challenge Types

 This registry lists the ways that ACME servers can offer to validate control of an identifier.
-The "Identifier Type" field in template MUST be contained in the Label column of the ACME Identifier Types registry.
+The "Identifier Type" field in template must be contained in the Label column of the ACME Identifier Types registry.

 Template: